RadekJelen/to-do-list/README.md

 On this page you can create tasks yourself, delete them from the list and deselect already completed parts.

+27.07.22r.

+The project has been upgraded with new interesting features.
+Like hiding completed tasks and quickly deselecting all already completed tasks.

 <br>

 ## 👀 Preview